rdkcentral/ut-core/tests/demo/demo_weak_vs_strong_dlopen_based/README.md

 ## Notes

-- Ensure the shared library (`libstrongfoo.so`) is located in the same directory as the `main` executable, or adjust the `LD_LIBRARY_PATH` environment variable to include its location.
+- Ensure the shared library (`libstrong.so`) is located in the same directory as the `main` executable, or adjust the `LD_LIBRARY_PATH` environment variable to include its location.
 - This example is designed for educational purposes and demonstrates basic concepts of dynamic linking and symbol resolution in C.